 His TV expertise is much appreciated, said Remi Aubuchon, the show’s executive producer.

 "Noah is a terrific example for the rest of the cast and us.
 He’s always on set prepared and he stays on the set.
-And this is a revelation for me, he reads scripts early and his notes are always well thought-out and smart."

 Intelligence is a hallmark of Wyle’s characters since "ER," the actor acknowledges: "I tend to play smart guys, which I like.
 Brains over brawn."